exercism/configlet/README.md

 - To interactively update data on the track, use the `--update` option.
 - To non-interactively update docs, filepaths, and metadata on the track, use `--update --yes`.
 - To non-interactively include every unseen test for a given exercise, use (for example) `--update --tests include --exercise prime-factors`.
-- To skip downloading the `problem-specifications` repo, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
+- To skip downloading the `problem-specifications` repository, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
 - Note that `configlet sync` tries to maintain the key order in exercise `.meta/config.json` files when updating.
   To write these files in a canonical form without syncing, please use the `configlet fmt` command.
   However, `configlet sync` _does_ add (possibly empty) required keys (`authors`, `files`, `blurb`) when they're missing.